-There is not a clear answer to this question.
-Most doctors will consider your CD4 cell count and any symptoms you’ve had.
-Current guidelines say that everyone who is infected with HIV should start ARV therapy.
+Current US guidelines say that everyone who is infected with HIV should start ARV therapy.
 See fact sheet 404 for more information on treatment guidelines.
 This is an important decision you should discuss with your health care provider.

 WHICH DRUGS DO I USE?

-Each ARV drug can have side effects.
+ARV drugs are chosen on the basis of treatment guidelines, HIV drug resistance, your health (for example, kidney or liver disease) and lifestyle factors.
+While ARV regimens are usually well tolerated, each ARV drug can have side effects.
 Some may be serious.
 Refer to the fact sheet for each individual drug.
-Some combinations of drugs are easier to tolerate than others, and some seem to work better than others.
 Each person is different, and you and your health care provider will have to decide which drugs to use.